CIRCL/carl-hauser/SOTA/SOTA.md

 3.  **Data Association** : Sorting pictures by scene (TO CHECK : Same as Similarity measurement)

 Block based approach : the image is divided into various blocks.
-These block division is done on the basis of Discrete Wavelet Transform, Discrete Cosine Transform, Zernike moment, and Fourier Mellin Transform. \[35\]
+These block division is done on the basis of Discrete Wavelet Transform, Discrete Cosine Transform, Zernike moment, and Fourier Mellin Transform. \[36\]

 ![Image maching pipeline from \[7\] <span data-label="fig:image_matching_pipeline"></span>](sota-ressources/image-matching-pipeline.png)

+Please note that some pictures are old results representation, and may differ from your own experiments.
+They are kept for their research interest and by lack of time to re-build same pictures for this only purpose.

 Classic computer vision algorithm steps
 ---------------------------------------